martonban/TinyTechnicalArtProjects/README.md

 I created a simple stone shader.
 The developers have a control over the moisture on the stone surface.
 I get a PBR materiial from Polyhaven.
 After I applied on a model created in belnder I modified different parameters of the material based on some noise texture. <br><br>
 **Scrennshots:**
 ![Cover](Screenshots/stone_shader_beta.png)

-## 03 - Lost In Random Recreation <Godot 4.2.1>
-I played the amazing Lost In Random.
-And I saw a pretty cool scene wich I want to recreate in godot.
-WORK IN PROGRESS.....